refokus-agency/handbook/code-style/README.md

 #### Variables

 Variables must use [camelCase](https://en.wikipedia.org/wiki/CamelCase) with the first letter in lowercase.
-At the begining of the logic structure, variables must be always declared as `const`, `var` or `let`
+Variables must be always declared as `const`, `var` or `let` at the begining of the logic structure.

 ```javascript
 const foo, bar